 Bonsai enthusiasts will be vying for top honours, as this year’s the Show welcomes an interstate judge.
 There are three showings of Bonsai, so to see the best of deciduous and evergreen Bonsai a second visit to the Show is recommended.

-There will also be a Bonsai feature garden, artistically displaying some of the best trees from Bonsai club members, who will be on hand to answer questions and discuss the finer points of their art.
+There will also be a Bonsai site, artistically displaying some of the best trees from Bonsai club members, who will be on hand to answer questions and discuss the finer points of their art.

 The Junior and Teenagers Sections of Creative Floral entries, fruit, vegetable and pot plant classes have continued to attract a terrific number of entries and are always very popular from the public’s perspective.

 The Scarecrow competition is open to Kindergartens and Primary School students, with prize money awarded to the students nominated Kindergarten or Primary School.
-Three categories will be contested; A recycled scarecrow, constructed from recycled materials; a scarecrow depicting a storybook character and a Teacher scarecrow modelled on a teacher from the school (with the teacher’s permission of course!
+Three categories will be contested; A Hollywood scarecrow, depicting a celebrity or movie character; a scarecrow depicting a storybook character and a Teacher scarecrow modelled on a teacher from the school (with the teacher’s permission of course!)

 The public will have the opportunity to vote on their favourite floral displays.
 The People’s Choice Awards are for:

 - The floor displays created by our State’s leading florists showcasing their floristry business.
-The theme is “Showcase a Country of the Florist’s Choice”.
+The theme is “Hollywood”.

 - Floristry Pedestal arrangements, any style created by our State’s florists.

-Votes will be cast on September 1 and 2 and winners will be announced by Sunday 3 September.
+Votes will be cast on Friday 31 and Saturday 1 and winners will be announced by Sunday 2 September.